indie/qmec/README.md

           aggressive, hostile experiments on the already most oppressed.
-No one else would stand up to stop it as it sought more to add to its burgeoning billions (nor as it cashed out on trillions to enrich itself),
+No one else would stand up to stop it as it sought more to add to its burgeoning billions (nor as it cashed out on trillions and stole native works),
           and its paying customers who treat indigenous peoples as expendibles.